tighten/tlint/readme.md

 > In this case [TLint](https://github.com/tighten/tlint) will warn if you are not using the **B)** method.
 > This example is a sort of "meta layer" of code linting, allowing teams to avoid higher level sticking points of code review / discussions.

-> TLint also has more immediately useful lints that can supplement your editor/IDE such as:
+> TLint also has more immediately useful lints that can supplement your editor/IDE, see list below.

-- `NoUnusedImports`
-- `TrailingCommasOnArrays`
-- And many more!
-(See below for full listing)
+TLint is meant to be paired with other tooling and is designed to pick up where tools like [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) and [PHP Coding Standards Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) leave off.
+If a linter/formatter is available in either of these tools its functionality will not be replicated here.

+One way to use TLint is through [Duster](https://github.com/tighten/duster/) which automatically installs and configures TLint and [Tighten Coding Standard](https://github.com/tighten/tighten-coding-standard/).

 ## Usage